Leopard: Distribution and habitat

 In Nepal's Kanchenjunga Conservation Area, a melanistic leopard was photographed at an elevation of 4300 m by a camera trap in May 2012.

 In Sri Lanka, leopards were recorded in Yala National Park and in unprotected forest patches, tea estates, grasslands, home gardens, pine and eucalyptus plantations.

 In Myanmar, leopards were recorded for the first time by camera traps in the hill forests of Myanmar's Karen State.
 The Northern Tenasserim Forest Complex in southern Myanmar is considered a leopard stronghold.
 In Thailand, leopards are present in the Western Forest Complex, Kaeng Krachan-Kui Buri, Khlong Saeng-Khao Sok protected area complexes and in Hala Bala Wildlife Sanctuary bordering Malaysia.
 In Peninsular Malaysia, leopards are present in Belum-Temengor, Taman Negara and Endau-Rompin National Parks.

 In Laos, leopards were recorded in Nam Et-Phou Louey National Biodiversity Conservation Area and Nam Kan National Protected Area.

 In Cambodia, leopards inhabit deciduous dipterocarp forest in Phnom Prich Wildlife Sanctuary and Mondulkiri Protected Forest.

 In southern China, leopards were recorded only in the Qinling Mountains during surveys in 11 nature reserves between 2002 and 2009.

 In Java, leopards inhabit dense tropical rainforests and dry deciduous forests at elevations from sea level to 2540 m.
 Outside protected areas, leopards were recorded in mixed agricultural land, secondary forest and production forest between 2008 and 2014.

 In the Russian Far East, it inhabits temperate coniferous forests where winter temperatures reach a low of −25 °C.

 Behaviour and ecology

 The leopard is a solitary and territorial animal.
 It is typically shy and alert when crossing roadways and encountering oncoming vehicles, but may be emboldened to attack people or other animals when threatened.
 Adults associate only in the mating season.
-Females continue to interact with their offspring even after weaning and have been observed sharing kills with their offspring when they can not obtain any prey.
-They produce a number of vocalizations, including growls, snarls, meows, and purrs.
-The roaring sequence in leopards consists mainly of grunts, also called "sawing", as it resembles the sound of sawing wood.
-Cubs call their mother with a urr-urr sound.
+Females continue to interact with their offspring even after weaning and have been observed sharing kills with their offspring when they cannot obtain any prey.
+They produce a number of vocalizations, including growls and snarls.
+Cubs call their mother with meows and an urr-urr sound.
+The most notable vocalization is the 'sawing' roar, which consists of deep, repeated strokes.
+This likely functions in establishing territories and attracting mates.

 The whitish spots on the back of its ears are thought to play a role in communication.

 It has been hypothesized that the white tips of their tails may function as a 'follow-me' signal in intraspecific communication.
 However, no significant association were found between a conspicuous colour of tail patches and behavioural variables in carnivores.